Hdz2001/COMP3380/README.md

 4. Enter "make" in the command prompt to build the program.
 5. Enter "make run" after to run the program.
 * make clean is also included to clean up everything.
-5. Follow instructions in the program.
+5. Instructions for queries are included in the program.
 Enjoy :)